KlaraSvobodova/English-for-designers/02-first-impression/final.md

 ### LAW OFFICE
 * Project is about a law company.
 I created visual identity.
 It was a good experience in this sector.
+* For this project, it was necessary to look at it from a perspective other than just the creative one but also consider other aspects.
+It was more contemplative.

 ![Office Glass Mockup](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/49e4b87c-bdc6-48dd-8278-cbb137cfe7ca)
 ![corporate-identity-mockup](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/ee0003ed-46d7-4ade-bbeb-1f651e33f24a)